* * * *

 See also Barbara Bush gushes about Bill Clinton, and “He’s my brother from another mother:” George W Bush.
 (From which the bottom image was “courteously” borrowed.)

+That brings up a big problem with The Presidents Club.
+It’s just too chock full of fascinating tidbits to be covered in one review.
 Things like Bill Clinton getting lessons in saluting from former president Ronald Reagan.
-The episode happened near the end of November, 1992, shortly after Clinton’s election.
-He was in Los Angeles, where Reagan had his post-presidential office, and arranged a visit:
+Back near the end of November, 1992, just after Clinton’s election, he was in Los Angeles.
+His staff arranged a visit to Reagan’s post-presidential office:

 Clinton, Reagan insisted, needed to learn how to salute… As commander-in-chief, Reagan suggested, Clinton would need a good, crisp, up-and-down slash of the hand to get the job done right… It helped that Reagan knew how to salute, both as a former Army cavalry officer and a former actor who played one in the movies.

 Clinton on the other hand had never served in uniform.
 The trick – Reagan said – was “pacing.”
 Real soldiers brought their saluting hand up slowly, “as if dripping with honey.”
 But they brought the hand down “briskly, as if it were covered with something less pleasant:”